 Pendant lighting above the island further creates a central focal point to draw your focus to this dominating area of the room.
-A cool built-in American style fridge freezer and the larder cupboards give a sleek finish to the other side of the kitchen, while leaving a spacious walkway for the traffic flow into the dining room.
+A cool built-in American-style fridge freezer and the larder cupboards give a sleek finish to the other side of the open-plan kitchen while leaving a spacious walkway for the traffic flow into the dining room.

-It is easy to imagine family members working on their laptop, eating casually or preparing food together in this bright modern space.
+It is easy to imagine family members working on their laptops, eating casually or preparing food together in this bright modern space.

 2. Small kitchen diner – Blue

-A tall freestanding unit sits alongside a long colour matched shelf, providing not only open shelving, but an opportunity to show off interesting objects and ornaments.
+A tall freestanding unit sits alongside a long colour-matched shelf, providing not only open shelving but also an opportunity to show off interesting objects and ornaments.
 The simple layout of this kitchen-diner provides lots of floor space for a large family to utilise and gives the room a truly multi-purpose feel.